MantasGarlauskas/bankist-app/readme.md

 - DRY code challange
 - With given HTML and CSS template, manipulate HTML with JS
 - Try new Array methods - map, filter, find, reduce, chaining, some and every, sort
+- Internationalizing Numbers and Dates
+- Timer for user logout

 ### Bankist app flowchart